 Facebook's face recognition demonstrates a threat to everyone's privacy.
 I therefore ask people not to put photos of me on Facebook; you can do likewise.

 I'd like to make a list of countries that do not require a national identity card, and have no plans to adopt one.
 If you live in or have confirmed knowledge of such a country, please send email to rms at gnu.org.

 Here's my list of countries with no national ID cards and no plans for one: Australia, Canada, Ireland, New Zealand, UK, the Philippines.
 Australia's previous government tried to institute national ID cards, but the Labor government dropped the plan.

 India is now trying to institute national ID cards.
 Support the campaign against them.

 Switzerland has national ID cards which are optional, but they or some other government ID card are needed for some purposes.

-Denmark and Iceland don't have ID cards as such, but they have ID numbers that citizens are forced to use frequently.
-For example, in Iceland the national ID number is often required to rent a video or use a gym.
+Iceland doesn't have ID cards as such, but they have ID numbers that citizens are forced to use frequently.
+For example, the national ID number is often required to rent a video or use a gym.

 Wikipedia has a list of identity card policies by country.

 Stay away from certain countries because of their bad immigration policies.